EncompassingResidential/John-C-Sharp-Console-Battleship/README.md

 ﻿# John Console App Battleship

-Hello Intrepid Explorer,
+Hello Intrepid Explorer

 Welcome to my C# (C Sharp) Console App.
 (Application)  You might not believe it, but this app has no web stuff, gasp.
 Seriously, only ASCII characters.
 When I was growing up there was no handy mouse by the computers.
 Only the keyboard.
 There were no pictures on the screen, at most creative people would make an image shown by using the characters and numbers on the keyboard.  e.g.

 MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMWNXK000KXNWWWMMMM
 MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMWNX0kdollooodk0XNWMM